tpapp/julia-repl/README.md

 ## Buffer-local inferior REPL and Julia executable

 The minor mode allows the user to select a particular Julia executable and optionally a different inferior buffer for each source code buffer.
 This allows running two versions (eg stable and master) of Julia simultaneously, and/or running multiple inferior REPLs of the same Julia version.
+A typical use case is trying out something quickly, without changing the state of the current process.

 ### Julia executables